virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-For a better look, we will define a `blur_radius` and smothly mix the color of the plane with black color( no color ) to get a nice circular area:
+For a better appearance, we will define a `blur_radius` and smoothly blend the color of the plane with black ( no color ) to create a nice circular area:
 ```glsl
 float blur_radius = 10.0;